Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 ### Surface
 The surface of the site should be clean and simple.
-As the content is all on one page it should not be overloaded with graphics and animations.
-Easy to follow and neutral colours as bright colours can come across alarming especially if there are many tasks appearing on the screen.
+All the content is well spaced out and not overloaded with graphics and animations.
+Easy to follow and one main background image with hiking imagery.

 ## Features